jschaefer619/DH150-2020S/Assignment08/README.md

 ### Evaluation and Revision History

 This prototype was then presented to users for impression testing and a cognitive walkthrough.
 Users were able to complete the three tasks of our user personas effectively, and the overall impression of the redesign was positive.
 However there were improvements to be made.
 Images associated with certain shows were made interactive to suit the user's initial impulses.
 These changes were swiftly implemented.
-Further improvements could be made to improve contrast of text over gradients.
+Further tweaks could be made to improve contrast of text over gradients.

 ### Pitch Video